ieadoboe/ai-code-autocompletion/README.md

        --learning_rate=5e-4
    ```

-6. Also it is possible to train the model on [Google Colab](https://colab.research.google.com) by simply uploading the `notebooks/Model_training.ipynb` notebook to `Google Colab` and and hitting Run.
+6. Also it is possible to train the model on [Google Colab](https://colab.research.google.com) by simply uploading the `notebooks/Model_training.ipynb` notebook to `Google Colab` and hitting Run.

 ## Usage Example